Curwen Press: Branding

 Harold Curwen pioneered several strategies that could be identified today as building a brand awareness.
 This included a playful use of the unicorn as a means of corporate identity at a time when the general printing industry had a very conservative approach.
 The creation of 'clip art' - premade images used for illustration - and the experimentation with inks that had an almost fluorescent intensity helped to define the house style of the Press.
 The ownership of a brand was enhanced by the Press's publication of pamphlets and books such as the Curwen Press Newsletter for customers which created a marketing dimension that was not exploited by other printers.
 This reinforced a house style which used newspapers and trade magazines to promote the Curwen brand.

 Harold Curwen sought to instill pride and a sense of ownership in his employees and customers through the promotion of excellence in mechanical printing.
 An attention to detail, even in routine work, became a hallmark of the Curwen brand, as was the ability to offer clients in house-services regarding advertising and publicity that, at that time, made the Curwen Press a unique one-stop shop.

 Music publishing

 The original music business concentrated on choral and solo vocal music, both sacred and secular, for home, school, church or professional use.
 Composers published included Coleridge-Taylor, William Hurlstone, and Hugh S. Roberton, whose All in the April Evening was a big success in 1911.
-Many more British works were added to the catalogue by Granville Bantock, Rutland Boughton, Walford Davies, Charles Villiers Stanford and Vaughan Williams, among others.
+Many more British and European works were added to the catalogue by Granville Bantock, Rutland Boughton, Walford Davies, Marie Prentner, Beryl Price, Charles Villiers Stanford and Ralph Vaughan Williams, among others.
 The sheet music division regained its independence in the 1930s.
 J Curwen & Sons was acquired by G Schirmer Ltd in 1969 and has been part of Wise Music Group since 1986.